 \Note: the positive value of the scale score mean difference means the average scale score for the charter school students was lower than the average scale score for the non-charter school students.
-A negative value of the scale score mean difference means the average scale score for the charter school students was greater than the average scale score for the charter school students was greater than the average scale score for the charter school students was greater than the average scale score for the non-charter school students.
+A negative value of the scale score mean difference means the average scale score for the charter school students was greater than the average scale score for the non-charter school students.